 Language competency requirements

 Students must demonstrate competency in Italian, Spanish, German, Russian, Arabic, or any other modern language approved by the Graduate Advisor at a fourth semester level.
 Competency can be demonstrated through course work in the language or by passing a translation exam.
-Students working in earlier periods may satisfy the language requirement with a two semesters of Latin or the equivalent (i.e., one semester of Latin and one semester of Latin for Romance Linguists).
+When relevant, the language requirement may be satisfied with two semesters of Latin or the equivalent (i.e., one semester of Latin and one semester of Latin for Romance Linguists).
 It is strongly advised that students acquire these language skills before beginning graduate study or over the summers.
 Lower-division language courses will not count toward the degree requirements and will slow the student down in completion of requirements.
 The language requirement must be fulfilled before the Comprehensive Exam for the PhD.

 When the student has fulfilled all Ph.D. coursework and foreign language requirements, has passed the Comprehensive Examination, and has chosen a dissertation director and a supervising committee of at least four other faculty members, then he or she will file for doctoral candidacy with the Graduate School and begin registering for the dissertation course.
 The student must fill out the Graduate School "Program of Work" and candidacy forms online (http://www.utexas.edu/ogs/pdn/) after obtaining approval of the director, the Graduate Adviser, the Graduate Studies Committee Chair of the Program, and the Graduate Dean.
 Please refer to the Graduate Catalog for all rules governing progress and completion of the dissertation.